Seattle schools should be all-online in the fall, district says, reversing earlier decision

 The statement also included support from Jennifer Matter, the president of the Seattle Education Association union.
 “SEA fully supports opening schools this fall with remote learning only,” she wrote, because it means “students, staff, and community can stay safe.”
 The Principals Association of Seattle Schools also endorsed the move.

-The Seattle School Board will review the recommendation in mid-August and approve a restart plan at that time.
+The Seattle School Board is expected to review the recommendation in mid-August and approve a restart plan at that time.

 Juneau’s recommendation also calls for training to better equip educators to teach live lessons online in the fall — a departure from the spring, when it was largely up to individual teachers to decide how or whether to teach online.
 The superintendent is also asking teachers to participate in implicit bias training.

 To ensure students receive meals, the district’s proposal would provide food to those who need it.
 And students who receive special education services will continue to receive them, officials say.
-The district also says it intends to partner with city officials and community groups to ensure families who need childcare have access.
+The district also says it intends to partner with city officials and community groups to ensure families who need child care have access.

 The district has released few specifics, however, about how it would set these plans into motion.
 For example, it’s unclear when teacher training would begin — and what it will include.
 It also leaves questions about what families can expect on a day-to-day basis in the fall, such as how students will interact with their teachers and peers during lessons.
 Officials say they will release more information about student schedules soon.